 Where is the Red Admiral Found?

 In other parts of New Zealand, the red admiral is more common.
-However, populations from southern regions struggle to adapt to Auckland's warmer climate, highlighting the need for localised conservation efforts.
+However, populations from southern regions struggled to adapt to Auckland's warmer climate, highlighting the need for localised conservation efforts.

 Conservation Efforts

-Throughout 2024, we have encouraged Aucklanders to plant nectar-rich flowers and Urtica ferox, the tree nettle or ongaonga, the host plant on which the species lays its eggs.
-While few people are brave enough to plant Urtica ferox, they still support the campaign by planting other nettles or providing more nectar flowers in their gardens.
+Since 2023 we have been encouraging Aucklanders to plant nectar-rich flowers and Urtica ferox, the tree nettle or ongaonga, the host plant on which the species lays its eggs.
+While few people were brave enough to plant Urtica ferox, they still supported the campaign by planting other nettles and providing more nectar flowers in their gardens.

 Local volunteers have been contributing to the conservation effort in a variety of ways.
 Some volunteers have been breeding the species in captivity and distributing the caterpillars.
-Others have been provided with caterpillars to be raised on nettles in home gardens, with adult butterflies released back into the wild.
+Others have been provided with caterpillars to be raised on nettles under cover in their own gardens, with adult butterflies released back into the wild.
 The first release took place on July 1st at the Blockhouse Bay Recreational Reserve.
-The campaign has been helped by a grant from Foundation North.
+The campaign was helped by a grant from Foundation North.
 Additional funds meant that we could collect caterpillars/eggs from nearby regions like Northland and the Waikato and form a foundation population better suited to Auckland's environment, increasing their chances of survival.

 Here is one way in which you can raise admirals (in this case yellows - but the method is more or less the same), thanks to Terry Smithers.